digital-chemistry-laboratory/morfeus/docs/local_force.rst

 **********

 Local force constants describe the bond strength based on vibrational frequencies.
-There are two approachces in the literature, the local modes method of Cremer [1]_ and the compliance matrix method of Grunenberg [2]_.
-They have been shown to be equivalent within numerical accuracy [3]_.
-Steriplus can use either method, and they give almost identical results for most cases.
-The exception is when there are modes with imaginary or very small frequencies exist.
-In this case, the numerical stability of the local modes approach can be improved by two methods: (1) projecting out normal modes with imaginary frequencies and (2) raising the force constants of low-frequency modes to a cutoff value.
+There are two approachces in the literature: the local modes method of Cremer [1]_ and the compliance matrix method of Grunenberg.[2]_ They have been shown to be equivalent within numerical accuracy.[3]_ Steriplus can use either method, and they give almost identical results except when there are modes with imaginary or very small frequencies.
+In these cases, the local modes approach can handle the issue with  two methods: (1) projecting out imaginary modes, and (2) raising the force constants of low-frequency modes to a cutoff value.
 Steriplus does this projection by default and uses a cutoff of 0.001 mDyne/Å for low-frequency modes.
-We therefore recommend local modes with default settings as the most robust method in these cases.
+We therefore recommend local modes with default settings as the most robust method in cases problematic cases.
 Expert users can turn off the projection and alter the cutoff value.

 Note that interactions involving imaginary modes (such as breaking/forming bonds in transition states) cannot be assessed by the local force constants.

-Steriplus has been benchmarked against the local force constants and frequencies for small organic molecules given by Cremer [3]_.
+Steriplus has been benchmarked against the local force constants and frequencies given by Cremer [3]_ for small organic molecules.

 .. figure:: benchmarks/local_force/benchmark.png